Skip to main content

 WHAT'S THE DIFFERENCE BETWEEN PLT AND GDLP?

-Learn the difference between Practical Legal Training and the Graduate Diploma of Legal Practice.
+Learn the difference between Practical Legal Training (PLT) and the Graduate Diploma of Legal Practice (GDLP), and how they work together.

-Good news: they’re not two different programs.
-At the College of Law, PLT is the training.
-GDLP is the qualification you receive at the end.
+PLT is the practical training.
+GDLP is the qualification you receive once you’ve completed it.

 Practical Legal Training (PLT) is the final step in your journey to becoming a lawyer.
 It bridges the gap between law school and legal practice by helping you build the real-world skills required for admission.